unixorn/apgar/README.md

 * I don't want to have to maintain configuration files for every webserver out there
 * Not every system has a webserver installed
 * Using a standalone server helps minimize Apgar's impact on existing services.
-The apgar-server component is written in golang so that it doesn't pull in any dependencies that might conflict with those needed by the services you actually care about on the system.
+Both apgar-server and apgar-probe are written in golang so that using Apgar doesn't pull in any dependencies that might conflict with those needed by the services you actually care about on a system.

 ## Why Go

 I wanted Apgar to have as little impact on the host system as possible.
 Go gives us static binaries, and it was a good excuse to start learning Go.

+## How can I package this so I don't have to build it on every server?

+If you have bundler installed, `rake deb` will build a deb, and `rake rpm` will build a rpm.